SoftwareHeritage/swhapguide/SWHAP@Paris.md

 **Information regarding the people involved in the software development and how they organized**
 - A **people moment** introduces Amaya's contributers.
-- An **iframe moment** shows a snapshot into Amaya mailing list and shows how Amaya community organized itself.
+- An **iframe moment** showing some notes from one of the first Amaya design meeting

 **Information regarding the software product itself, how it evolved and about its source code**
 - Another **timeline** moment shows how Amaya features and design evolved in time
 - A **software heritage** moment shows a view into Amaya source code
-- Two **image moments** give some statistics and insights on Amaya source code.
+- An **image moments** give some statistics and insights on Amaya source code.

 MF: What should the process then be?
 Shall we create the JSON/story ourselves, based on registerd info?
 Shall we let users build the JSON themselves and send it over to us?
 Ideally we would build an easy tool to convert the registered info into JSON.
 Could probably be done using Gsheet...Maybe framaform?